alanwardubuntu/projecte_collab/README.md

 accesses temperature and humidty data from a store in our companion repository *projecte_collab_dades*.
 Source code and APK file are available.

+*access_local_data-php* is a server script in PHP that accesses a local copy of data files from the *data* subdirectory and plots results in a web page.